Teuku Ichsan

-Teuku Muhammad Ichsan (born 25 November 1997), commonly known as TM Ichsan, is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Bhayangkara.
+Teuku Muhammad Ichsan (born 25 November 1997), commonly known as TM Ichsan, is an Indonesian professional footballer who plays as a midfielder for Super League club Bhayangkara.

 Club career

 Bhayangkara

 He made his debut in a match against Persegres Gresik United in the Liga 1.
 On 7 May 2017, Ichsan made his debut with a goal in the 79th minute against Gresik United.

 International career

 He made his debut for the Indonesia in the 2022 FIFA World Cup qualification against Malaysia on 19 November 2019.